 Car crashes happen on a daily basis in Texas, leaving victims to deal with serious injuries, deep emotional trauma, and property damage.
 Many of these collisions are wholly preventable if drivers had simply paid attention and taken seriously their responsibility to drive safely.

-The attorneys at Michael P. Fleming & Associates, P.C., take our responsibility to represent you seriously.
+The attorneys at Fleming Law, P.C., take our responsibility to represent you seriously.
 We are ready to do everything in our power to seek justice if you were hurt due to someone else’s reckless or negligent actions.

 To better understand how a collision happens and to shed some light on the serious problem of car accidents in Texas, we’ve provided a list of the Top 10 causes of traffic collisions in the state.
 By analyzing the trends and understanding the dangers that Texas drivers face on our roads and highways every day, you could be able to avoid a serious injury crash.